daemon - Gerrit network server

 Error and warning messages from the server are automatically written to the log file under '$site_path/logs/error_log'.
 This log file is automatically rotated at 12:00 AM GMT each day, allowing an external log cleaning service to clean up the prior logs.

-Slave daemon caches can quickly become out of date when modifications are made on the master.
-The following configuration is suggested in a slave to reduce the maxAge for each cache entry, so that changes are recognized in a reasonable period of time:
+Replica daemon caches can quickly become out of date when modifications are made on the primary node.
+The following configuration is suggested in a replica to reduce the maxAge for each cache entry, so that changes are recognized in a reasonable period of time:

 [cache "accounts"] maxAge = 5 min [cache "diff"] maxAge = 5 min [cache "groups"] maxAge = 5 min [cache "projects"] maxAge = 5 min [cache "sshkeys"] maxAge = 5 min